codedx/codedx-kubernetes/setup/core/docs/db/reset-replication.md

 Here are the steps that use four terminal windows to reset MariaDB database replication (when not using an external database):

->Note: The instructions assume two statefulsets named codedx-mariadb-master and codedx-mariadb-slave and a deployment named codedx in the cdx-app namespace with one subordinate database.
+>Note: The steps assume two statefulsets named codedx-mariadb-master and codedx-mariadb-slave and a deployment named codedx in the cdx-app namespace with one subordinate database.

 Terminal 1 (Subordinate DB):